 What does a remote kiosk config look like?

-A remote kiosk config looks exactly the same as a normal config except for the 'kiosk_config=http://domain.com/path/config-A.txt' parameter which must be present.
+A remote kiosk config looks exactly the same as a normal config except for the 'kiosk_config=http://domain.com/path/config-A.txt' parameter which must be present in it.

 I have 10 kiosks assigned to config A and 10 other machines assigned to config B. Is it possible to move 5 kiosks from group A to group B?

 Yes.
 Please edit remote config-A and change 'kiosk_config=http://domain.com/path/config-A.txt' parameter to 'kiosk_config=http://domain.com/path/config-B.txt' then reboot your 5 PCs.
 After reconfiguration they will be assigned to config-B.txt so please revert the changes made to config-A (it should point to itself again).